enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/reverses-and-delay-time.md

 `Reverses` is a **boolean variable** that determines **whether the animation plays in reverse** when it initially completes the first one.

-For instance, let's say an animation starts with an object on the ground, then moves the object up.
+For instance, let's say an animation starts with an object on the ground, and then moves the object up.
 At the end of the animation, if `Reverses` is `true`, the object will return to the ground.
 If `false`, the object will teleport back to the ground.

 ---